 Some organizations will conduct formal background checks that will go back further than your current or last job, so even if you have already secured a new position, it is not wise to alienate a former employer.

-What you say when you leave could be mentioned to prospective employers, and negativity isn’t going get you a positive recommendation.
+What you say when you leave could be mentioned to prospective employers, and negativity isn’t going to get you a positive recommendation.
 Even worse, going on about what you didn’t like at the place could get you a bad reference.
-Whenever possible, leave your job gracefully.
+Whenever possible, leave your job gracefully and on good terms.